Eye Movement Desensitisation Reprocessing

 EMDR therapy is not limited to simply taking symptoms away.
 It addresses the past, present and future.
 The goal is to allow the person to achieve a complete state of emotional health.
 It has also been used to help athletes, performers and executives to achieve a state of “peak performance.”

 It is important to note that before treatment begins, you and your therapist will create a ‘safe place’ – somewhere your mind can drift to if, during your treatment, you become distressed at recalling the event.

 Your therapist will move his or her fingers back and forth in front of your face and ask you to follow these hand motions with your eyes.
 At the same time, the EMDR therapist will have you recall a disturbing event.
 This will include the emotions and body sensations that go along with it.

 Gradually, the therapist will guide you to shift your thoughts to more pleasant ones.
 Some therapists use alternatives to finger movements, such as hand or toe-tapping, light beams or musical tones.

-Throughout the process, the client is awake, alert and in control at all times.
-No trance state is induced, no suggestions are made, and the changes that occur are the result of the client’s own innate processes.
+Throughout the process, the client is awake, alert and in control.
+No trance state is induced, no suggestions are made, and the changes resulting from the client’s innate processes.